Behroz-9t/PolygonV2-TKinter-Intergation/README.md

 - Python 3.7 or higher
 - Tkinter installed with Python (usually comes with the standard library)
 - No additional packages are required to run the application as it uses Python's built-in libraries.

-### Running the Application
-To run the application, navigate to the project directory and run the following command:

 ## Project Structure